ansterONE/first-steps/test.md

 and how innovative offline practices can initiate and foster online cooperation.
-It seeks to provide students with the technological foundations to acquire and develop these skills by themselves and in peer learning based processes, based on tutorials and assignments
+It seeks to provide students with the technological foundations to acquire and develop these skills by themselves and in peer learning based processes, based on tutorials and assignments.

-CtH projects are produced and stored under open licenses which encourages the collaboration and reuse of the software tools by other institutions, companies or partners and therefore provides.
-These platform in this sense triggers direct debate on the status of ICT in the humanities.
+CtH projects are produced and stored under open licenses, which encourages the collaboration and reuse of the software tools by other institutions, companies or partners.
+The platform in this sense triggers direct debate on the status of ICT in the humanities.

-In times of big data more and more data is available but not necessary turned into knowledge.
+In times of big data, more and more data is available but not necessary turned into knowledge.
 The Coding the Humanities platform educates students, researchers and non-technologically biased people on how to approach this data.
-It allows its participants to gain insights by addressing these dataset.
+It allows its participants to gain insights by addressing these datasets.
 The CtH projects and tools are therefore easily relateable to already existing open data movements - it seeks to provide its users with digital agency that evolves into debates on open data.